-This document provides details about how winners can use the vouchers.
-The intent of this voucher system is to allow prize winners from the Set! and Go!
-Contests to leverage the capabilities of the national labs, approved organizations, and facilities to further develop the winners' concepts.
-NREL, as the Prize Administrator, will manage administrative activities related to vouchers.
+This document provides details about how winners can use non-cash prize awards in the form of vouchers1, to access tools, equipment, and expertise at national laboratories and private organizations.
+The intent of this voucher system is to allow prize winners from Phase 1: Concept and Phase 2: Make to leverage the capabilities of the national laboratories, approved organizations, and facilities to further develop winners' concepts.
+The NREL, as Prize Administrator, will manage administrative activities related to vouchers.